hana-ghz/hana-ghz/README.md

 ### :woman_technologist: About Me :

-I am a full-stack developer and a DevOps enthusiast from Tunisia
+I am a backend developer and a paltform engineer, based in Munich.
-- :telescope: I have contributed to frontend and backend for building web applications and I have also built some personal projects.
+- :telescope: I have worked on vaious serverless projects on AWS.

 - :seedling: Teaching myself about DevOps and the latest cloud technologies.

-- :zap: In my free time, I read tech articles and practice some problem solving.
+- :zap: In my free time, I am either at the gym, reading a book or trying something new with frieds.

 - :mailbox:How to reach me: [LinkedIn](https://www.linkedin.com/in/hana-ben-ghezail-822a601ba/)